blancaag/ss_image_class/README.md

 ```
 It will show the evaluation metrics for the selected default models and an ensemble of the predictions ('voting system').

-When running the image it automatically executes the ```test.py``` script, which runs the model over a test set of data that has been initially drawn from the providaded training set, and therefore not used during the model training -it has been included in the 'test_images' directory.
+When running the image it automatically executes the ```test.py``` script, which runs the model over a test set of data that has been initially drawn from the providaded training set, and therefore not used during the model training -it has been included in the 'src/source/test_images directory'.
 This script:
         * Generates predictions over the test set contained in 'test_images'
         * Echoes the model performance metrics